 The $1,000 Home Office Setup: How to Spend It

-A thousand dollars is both a lot and not very much, depending on how you allocate it.
+A thousand dollars is both a lot and not very much, depending on how you allocate it, as recommended by OSHA's computer workstation guidelines.
 We've seen people spend $1,000 on a monitor and wonder why their back hurts.
 We've seen people spend $1,000 on a chair and wonder why their eyes hurt.

 Here's how we'd actually do it.